g0rdan/gordin.dev/about.md

 ### More Information

 Good morning/day/evening, I'm Denis and I'll write some posts about dev, mobile, IT here.
 The main purpose of this blog is making my English level more higher.
-I'm going to find job in states and I have to impove my language skills.
-By the way, if you are looking at some programmer and think I can fit for you, let me know.
+I'm going to find a job in states and I have to impove my language skills.
+By the way, if you are looking for some programmer and think I can fit for you, let me know.
-I preffer write English articles, but sometimes I'll make translate from En to Ru.
+I preffer write English articles, but sometimes I'll make translate from En to Ru (or an opposite way).

 Well, that's it.